zzottel/synapse-delurlcache/README.md

 **Instructions**

 Requires the Perl DBI module with Postgres support to be present.
-In Debien, that would be libdbi-perl.
+In Debian, that would be libdbi-perl.

 Change the variables at the beginning of the script to fit your homeserver.